It’s a story I’ve heard plenty: Couple gets married, and after a short or long while, sexual interest for one or both spouses wanes.

 - The researchers spell behavior with a u, so what do they know?
 Just kidding!

-Even so, the results align with a lot of what my readers and Facebook group participants have said, as well as other research in this area.
+Even so, the results align with a lot of what my readers and Facebook page participants have said, as well as other research in this area.
 Since it might hit you right where you’re struggling with sexual interest, let’s take a look at what the survey showed.

 Most men and women are interested in sex.